nextstepswa/fewapo/README.md

 ____

 <p align="center">

-  *If you use these data or scripts, please consider [donating to Fatal Encounters](https://fatalencounters.org/donate/)*
+  <b>If you use these data or scripts, please consider donating to Fatal Encounters at:  </b><a href="https://fatalencounters.org/donate/">https://fatalencounters.org/donate/</a>
 </p>

 ____